 Corundum is a mineral from the category of oxides and hydroxides and is the most frequently used industrial mineral worldwide.
-It also occurs naturally as a gemstone (sapphire, emerald, ruby).
+It also occurs naturally as a gemstone (sapphire, ruby).
 Chemically corundum is aluminium oxide with the chemical formula Al2O3.

 Raw materials containing aluminium oxide are electrothermally melted at a reaction temperature of more than 2,000 °C to produce the various fused aluminas.
 Different starting materials are used depending on the desired type of fused alumina.
 For instance, bauxite is used for the manufacture of brown and semi-friable fused alumina, whereas pure aluminium oxide (alumina) is exclusively used for white fused alumina.
 This is obtained in a preceding process from bauxite in the Bayer process.